-For RPEP proposals, reviewers will be asked to evaluate the likelihood that a given proposal will result in a transformative impact in the participating organizations.
+For RPEP, reviewers will be asked to evaluate the likelihood of a given proposal to result in a transformative impact in the participating organizations, with a particular focus on organizations and PIs that do not have recent NSF/CISE funding through the CISE programs named in Section II.
 Program Description, and the potential for such partnerships to be sustained beyond the duration of the RPEP.